ambethia/LCD/README.md

 # LCD

-These are polyglot implementations of the [July 2013 Coder Night problem](https://gist.github.com/ambethia/5960316).
+These are polyglot implementations of the [July 2013](https://gist.github.com/ambethia/5960316) and March 2017 Coder Night problem.
 A "rosetta stone" of sorts, nearly identical implementations in each target language.

 I try to be as idiomatic in each language as possible while staying true to the implementation (to help in making side-by-side comparisions).
 I'm far from an expert in a lot of these languages, so any feedback on specific techniques is appreciated.